TobiasSekan/DailyKanji/readme.md

   * "hints always in Katakana"
 * Add menu underscores (for menu keyboard navigation)
 * Add German language and language selector in menu
+* Add message box with yes/no before delete statistics

 #### Near future (between 1.0 alpha and 1.0 release)
 * Recalculate buttons (button width), when window is resized